-Figure 23 .
+Figure 56 .
 133-8129 base with 133-5514 segment and bone clamps inside

-Figure 24.
+Figure 57 .
 133-8129 base with 133-5514 segment, bone clamps and bone assembly

-Figure 25 .
+Figure 58 .
 Fitting and tightening first blue segment

-Pass the connector through a side link 133-5515 and fit all the links starting from the knee end and 4x end washers using the aluminium shoulder bolts as shown on assembly Figure 27 both sides.
+Pass the connector through a side link 133-5515 and fit all the links starting from the knee end and 4x end washers using the aluminium shoulder bolts as shown on assembly Figure 60 both sides.
 The segments may need adjusting slightly to fit the shoulder bolts.
 Torque all shoulder bolts to 3 Nm.
+Note some links will need to be removed later for static certification.
+Starting from the knee end with the links should pull segments to correct leg length and avoid further adjustment.

-Figure 26.
+Figure 59.
 Fitting thin bone spacer with captive shim

-To fit stopper cables, first remove the assembly tool part 133-8129.
+To fit stopper cables, first remove the assembly tool part 133-8129 or 133-8114.
 Place washer (133-5521) over each of the four stainless steel cables (133-5110) and from the knee end, feed through the corner holes in the leg segments.
-Place washer (133-5521) over threaded fitting and fit four M5 lock nuts.
-Set the gap between nut and washer to 9.1mm see Figure 56.
+Place washer (133-5521) over threaded fitting and fit four M5 Nyloc nuts.
+Set the gap between nut and washer to 9.1mm.
 Check with spacer tool 133-5112.
-Humanetics recommends the lock nuts should only be used twice after first removal.
+Humanetics recommends the Nyloc nuts should only be used twice after first removal.
 If the double sided tape is not already fitted degrease all the front segments and fit the 6x double sided tape profiles (133-5025) to the plastic segments then fit all the impact segments (133-5517) locating over two BHCS.
 When handling the bone assembly try to avoid touching the tape when it is exposed, this will help extend its life.
 It the tape loses its stickiness or gets folded over replace with new.
 Fit the 4x M3 x 8 SHCS if not already fitted to the front of the two end aluminium end segments.
-Degrease the front of the segments and fit the small double sided tape parts if not already fitted as shown in exploded view Figure 22.
+Degrease the front of the segments and fit the small double sided tape parts if not already fitted as shown in exploded view Figure 55.
 Fit the two end impact covers 133-5518 and 133-5519.
-Where the bone wire comes out through the link, tie on two cable ties one on the link and one on wire attached to each other as shown in Figure 27 to provide restraint to the wire.
+Where the bone wire comes out through the link, tie on two cable ties one on the link and one on wire attached to each other as shown in Figure 60 to provide restraint to the wire.
 The femur must be certified before full leg assembly.
+Remove the base 133-8129 if not being directly calibrated after build.